huixianglim/ASG1/README.md

 # ASG1
- This website will be about a personal portforlio it will include the following: a flexbox, an input and an output via a form to find out about reader's ratings towards the website, A button which users can click to link forward to another page and it will showcase more about me(home page showing an introductory content about myself) next page showing my achiebements, what i achieve to be in the future.
-From there, there will also be a button/ a cue which you can click and it will show u a total of 3 pages that you can click to,, the home page, my hobbies and achievements respectively.
-At the bottom of the home page which you can scroll down to, there is also a form which allow users to input in their experience thus far and what they like or dislike about it.
-For home page and other pages, there will be images and an arrow key where you can click and it will show another image relating to the same topic.
-Lastly, of course most of the contents or some of the contents will be designed via flexboxes for more adaptilibity to user interface.
+ Movies recommendation website
+ -it shows the top few movies eg top 10 movies of all time and also the ratings for it -it also shows the current trending movies and also the ratings of it -it will include buttons that you can click to filter popularity by year,month,decade,week or day and also you can filter the movies by genre
+ -also have a interactable background that moves according to your cursor -when you click onto the movie it will provide you a brief summary of what the movie is about and also a trailer video which you can click onto it
+ -citation site for all the links needed
+ -the ratings will be from another website and the trailer will be from  youtube, using the iframe method